zieren/eltern-emailer/text.md

    node main.js --test --once
    ```
    This will send a test email to the `adminAddress` specified under `options`.
 The message only says how many emails would have been sent in normal mode.
+1. If you are running Eltern-Emailer on a remote server (Linux or Windows) and using Windows on your desktop, you may want to install [AutoHotkey](https://www.autohotkey.com/) and use the `monitor.ahk` script to monitor the server's status.
+Open `Configuration` from the tray icon menu to specify the monitoring parameters, allowing a staleness of more than `checkIntervalMinutes` (see [Configuration: options](#_options)).
 <a id="_configuration"></a>

 ## Configuration